 - A UV water purification system add-on is proven to control microbiological (bacteria and virus) issues in water including E. coli, cryptosporidium and giardia lamblia.
 Springwell’s UV systems kill 99.9% of harmful pathogens, viruses, and bacteria to protect your home against polluted water.

 - The following filtration methods will help you remove arsenic from your water: distillation, reverse osmosis, coagulation/filtration, oxidation/filtration, adsorptive filter media, activated alumina, anion exchange, and more.
 You can contact Springwell’s customer care team to help you choose the best option for your needs.

 - For chlorine, you can use a simple activated carbon filter to remove the chlorine from your tap water.
-You can go with a whole house filter with activated carbon to treat all the water running through your home.
+You can go with our SpringWell CF1 Whole House Water Filter with activated carbon to treat all the water running through your home.

 - Calcium and magnesium are fairly easy to address with a salt-based water softener or a salt-free variant.
 There are several distinct differences between the two types, so do your due diligence.